-(LEFT) Texas State Capitol building is a fully functioning city center with the chambers and oﬃces of the biannual Texas Legislature and the Governor’s oﬃces.
+(LEFT) Rare snowfall around the Texas Cowboy Monument on the Texas State Capitol grounds; shutting down the Texas State Government Offices.
+Texas State Capitol building is a fully functioning city center with the chambers and oﬃces of the biannual Texas Legislature and the Governor’s oﬃces.
 It is one of the few state capitols to claim height over the United States Capitol in Washington, D.C.
-It is also entirely unique in that it is constructed with a ﬁnish of rare sunset red granite, painstakingly quarried from the nearby Granite Mountain in Marble Falls.

 (TOP) OLD BAKERY AND EMPORIUM, one of the oldest standing landmarks in the area, is a registered national landmark that has graced Congress Avenue since 1876, when it was built by Swedish immigrant Charles Lundberg.